 More reasons to switch to a heat pump

-Lower your energy costs by using renewable energy from the sun too.
-Our solar collectors are easy to install and produce up to 70% of the energy that your hot water heat pumps require.
+Lower your energy costs by using renewable energy from the sun, too.
+Our solar collectors are easy to install, producing up to 70% of the energy your heat pump needs.

 Easy to connect

-Daikin heat pumps are ideal for renovations and the replacement of old central heating boilers.
-The compact design requires minimal installation space and works perfectly with your existing pipes and delivery systems.
-So you can get the energy efficiency of a heat pump, without having to replace your entire system.
+Daikin heat pumps are ideal for renovations, and the replacement of your outdated boiler.
+Their compact design requires minimum installation space, working perfectly with your existing pipes and heating system.
+You can gain all the energy efficiency of a heat pump, without the entire system update.

-By extracting renewable energy from the air, the Daikin Altherma low-temperature air to water heat pump provides sustainable heating, cooling and the domestic hot water in your home.
+By extracting renewable energy from the air, our air-to-water heat pumps provide sustainable heating, cooling and hot water in your home.

 Renewable Incentive Scheme

-In a typical UK household, more than half the money spent on fuel bills goes towards providing heating and hot water.
-A fully electric heat pump uses electricity instead of gas to heat the house and produce hot tap water.
-This will save on your gas costs, while increasing electricity costs.
-However for homes that do not have a gas supply and are reliant instead on oil for heating, the savings can be significant.
+In a typical household, more than half of your fuel bill is for providing heating and hot water.
+A fully electric heat pump uses electricity instead of gas to heat your house and produce hot tap water.
+You’ll save considerably on gas, while your electricity cost increases.
+For homes without a gas supply which are reliant on oil for heating, the savings can be even more significant.

-According to the Energy Saving Trust, the potential savings of installing an air-source heat pump in an average sized, four-bedroom detached home are:
+According to the Energy Saving Trust, by installing an air-source heat pump in an average sized, four-bedroom detached home you could save:

 *Source: British Gas